gtepp/research_codes/README.md

 # research_codes

 These are some scripts that I've written for seismology research.
 I'm making them available to those who may be able to use them.
-Please note that since they are research codes, they may contain bugs and/or require additioanl effort to adapt to your specific needs.
+Please note that since they are research codes, they may contain bugs and/or require additional effort to adapt to your specific needs.

 Empirical Green's Functions
 - EGFcode.zip: This is a set of MatLab scripts for doing EGF analysis of earthquake waveforms.
 These scripts were written and used with a Matlab version before 2015 (2012, I think).